 - Years to retirement.

-Lost earning capacity will also take into account how long you’re expected to be unable to work due to your injuries and whether or not you can perform a different job, even if that’s at a reduced rate.
+Lost earning capacity will also consider how long you’re expected to be unable to work due to your injuries and whether or not you can perform a different job, even if that’s at a reduced rate.

 How Is Lost Income Valued in a Personal Injury Case in Nevada?

 Lost income is calculated per day of missed work, including wages, tips, commissions, bonuses, and overtime.
-If you have to use paid sick days, vacation days, or personal days, you can also claim them as lost wages because, without the accident, you’d still have those available to you.
+If you have to use paid sick days, vacation days, or personal days, you can also claim them as lost wages because, without the accident, you’d still have those available.
 The easiest way to recover lost wages is to get a letter from your employer stating the following:

 - Your job title.